autopkg/jss-recipes/README.md

 These recipes are intended to be used with my [jss-autopkg-addon](https://github.com/sheagcraig/jss-autopkg-addon/releases).
 Grab the package installer from the releases section, and you're good to go.

+* NOTE These recipes do not work with Allister Banks' jss-autopkg-addon fork, and his recipes will not work with the release listed above.

 Some of these recipes are for applications distributed through the Apple App Store.
 For these recipes to work, you'll need to add [Nick McSpadden's AppStoreApp recipes](https://github.com/autopkg/nmcspadden-recipes.git), which in turn require the [pyasn1](http://pyasn1.sourceforge.net) package to check for updates.
+Furthermore, you need to have the apps installed on the machine you are running AutoPkg on.

 To add these:
 ```